GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 {% endDetails %}

-{: #trusted-server-detail}
+{: #trusted-server-detail} {: #fledge-service-detail}

 {% Details %}

 {% DetailsSummary %}
-## What is a trusted server?
+## What is a FLEDGE service?

 {% endDetailsSummary %}

-In the context of the Privacy Sandbox, a trusted server is a secure environment to enable access to data, while preserving privacy.
-A request to a trusted server cannot result in event-level logging, or have other side effects.
+A FLEDGE service is a secure environment on the cloud which provides access to data, while preserving privacy.
+A request to a FLEDGE service cannot result in event-level logging, or have other side effects.

-To enable a party (such as a web browser during a FLEDGE auction) to ask questions that might reveal sensitive information, a trusted server must provide:
+To allow a party (such as a web browser during a FLEDGE auction) to ask questions that might reveal sensitive information, a FLEDGE service must provide:

 -  **Policy approaches** such as mandatory code audits, or usage of servers only from trusted third parties.